learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 ## Introduction

 Now that you know what sets are, we can go on and work with two sets that are of key importance when talking about probability: the event space and the sample space.
-These two concepts are foundational for calculating probabilities when assuming each event in the event space *has a same probability of happening*.
+These two concepts are foundational for calculating probabilities when assuming each event in the event space *has the same probability of happening*.
 Typical examples are rolling a dice (if the dice is "fair", the chance of throwing each number between 1 and 6 is 1/6) and flipping a coin (1/2 heads vs tails).
 You'll get a better sense of how all of this works in this lab.

 ## Objectives

 You will be able to:

-- Learn about experiments, outcomes and event space
+- Learn about experiments, outcomes, and event space
 - Understand probability through relative frequency
 - Learn about the probability axioms
 - Learn about the addition law of probability
-- Learn that where each outcome is equally likely, the probability is equal to number of outcomes in the event space divided by number of outcomes in the sample space
+- Learn that when each outcome is equally likely, the probability is equal to number of outcomes in the event space divided by number of outcomes in the sample space

 ##  Sample space, event space and the law of relative frequency